Fact Checks

 What will Fisheries be like in 2048?

-Probably fine, but climate change and ocean acidification are concerning.
-No scientist now would support the assertion that all fish stocks will be collapsed by 2048.
+No scientist would support the assertion that all fish stocks will be collapsed by 2048.
+There are threats, however.

 Large Fish in the Ocean